Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 46.5-point total in three of six games (50%) this season.
+- Penn State and its opponents have combined to put up more than 46.5 points in three of six games this season.

-- Illinois' games have gone over 46.5 points in three of seven chances this season.

-- Saturday's over/under is 0.5 points higher than the combined 46 PPG average of the two teams.
+- Saturday's total is 0.5 points higher than the combined 46 PPG average of the two teams.

-- This contest's over/under is 8.1 points above the 38.4 these two squads combine to surrender per game this season.

-- The average total in Nittany Lions games this season is 51.5, five points above Saturday's total of 46.5.
+- The Nittany Lions and their opponents have scored an average of 51.5 points per game in 2021, 5.0 more than Saturday's total.

+- In 2021, games involving the Fighting Illini have averaged a total of 53.5 points, 7.0 more than the set total in this contest.

 Penn State Stats and Trends

-- In Penn State's six games this season, it has four wins against the spread.
+- Penn State has played six games, with four wins against the spread.

-- This season, the Nittany Lions are winless ATS when entering a game as a favorite of 23.5 points or more.
+- The Nittany Lions have been favored by 23.5 points or more one time this season and have not covered the spread in any of them.

-- Penn State's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Penn State's games this year have hit the over two times in six opportunities (33.3%).

-- When Penn State puts up more than 24.6 points, it is 2-1 against the spread and 3-0 overall.
+- Penn State is 2-1 against the spread and 3-0 overall in games when it puts up more than 24.6 points.

-- The Nittany Lions rack up 398.3 yards per game, 29.6 fewer yards than the 427.9 the Fighting Illini give up per matchup.
+- The Nittany Lions collect 398.3 yards per game, 29.6 fewer yards than the 427.9 the Fighting Illini give up per contest.

-- In games that Penn State piles up more than 427.9 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Penn State piles up over 427.9 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Nittany Lions have seven turnovers, five fewer than the Fighting Illini have takeaways (12).
+- The Nittany Lions have turned the ball over seven times this season, five fewer than the Fighting Illini have forced (12).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.